About the PPSC

 With the exception of Canada Elections Act matters, the Attorney General of Canada can issue a directive to the DPP about a prosecution or even assume conduct of a prosecution, but must do so in writing and a notice must be published in the Canada Gazette.
 In turn, the DPP must inform the Attorney General of any prosecution or planned intervention that may raise important questions of general interest.

-Fine Recovery
+National Fine Recovery Program

 The Public Prosecution Service of Canada (PPSC) is responsible for administering the recovery of outstanding federal fines under the terms of an assignment issued by the Attorney General of Canada in September 2007.

-Our Mission
+Our Mission and Values

 Areas of Prosecution